p-fassbender/team-profile-generator/README.md

 # Team Profile Generator

-The aim of this project was to
+The aim of this project was to generate a webpage that displays my team's basic information so that I have quick access to their emails and github pages.

 ## Table of Contents
 [Technologies Used](#technologies-used) <br>